AIgen-Solutions-s-r-l/fastapi-auth-service/docs/stripe_integration.md

 - Error details
 - Operation type

-## Credit Calculation
+## Credit Amount

 ### For Subscriptions
 For subscription-based purchases, the credit amount is determined by the plan configuration in the database.

 ### For One-time Purchases
-One-time purchases use a dynamic credit calculation approach:
+For one-time purchases, the credit amount is now set to be exactly equal to the payment amount:

-1. Find plans with similar prices to the payment amount
+1. The payment amount in currency units (e.g., USD) is used directly as the credit amount
-2. Use the credit-to-price ratio from the most similar plan
+2. No calculation or conversion is performed
-3. Calculate credits = payment amount × ratio
+3. This provides a simple 1:1 relationship between payment and credits

 For example, if:
 - Plan A costs $10 and provides 120 credits (ratio = 12)